K-12 State Accreditation

 Hospital-issued certificates are not official records and do not meet the standard of the statute.
 A certified copy of a birth certificate can be obtained by contacting the Vital Records office at the SD Department of Health.

-- Immunization records shall be updated and on file for all students.
+- Student Immunization Verification shall be updated and on file for all students.
 Authorized by SDCL 13-28-7.1.

 Immunization records do not have to be a part of the student's cumulative file if they are normally kept in another file in the school.
 For example, some districts keep their student's immunization records in the nurse's office.
 For an onsite visit, though, the Department representative will need to have access to all records in an efficient manner.
 If the district keeps their immunization records in another building outside of the school districts, please make arrangements to allow the accreditation officer to review those records.